nemoos0/libsup/README.md

 It allows to handle Unicode data regardless of the data structure in which it is stored, whether it is a slice, gap buffer, rope or piece table.

+> [!WARNING]
-This project is currently under active development and its usage is not recommended.
+> This project is currently under active development and its usage is not recommended.

 ### Overview